 Here are a few FAQs we get a lot

 We believe that children learn best when working with children younger and older than themselves rather than splitting up into groups based solely on age.
-Our Spark Studio supports learners ages 5-7 and our Explorer Studio supports learners ages 7-12.
+Our Spark Studio supports learners ages 5-7, our Explorer Studio supports learners ages 7-11, and our Makers Studio (opening Fall 2024) supports learners ages 11-13.

 This allows children to be both teachers and learners, further developing their learning.